lucatume/wp-browser/README.md

 * assertNotQueriesByStatementAndFilter
 * assertQueriesCountByStatementAndFilter

-**Note**: when used in a `WPTestCase` exending class the assertion methods will exclude queries made during `WPTestCase::setUp`, `WPTestCase::tearDown` and factory methods!
+**Note**: when used in a `WPTestCase` extending class the assertion methods will exclude queries made during `WPTestCase::setUp`, `WPTestCase::tearDown` and factory methods!
 This means that the `test_queries` test method below will fail as no queries have been made by methods or that are not part of `setUp`, `tearDown` or factories:

 ```php